Last updated on June 3rd, 2019

 Edinburgh Whisky Experience is one of my favourite attractions in Edinburgh even though I’m not a whisky connoisseur.
 However, I was really interested in the production process of whisky and finally learnt what does Angel’s Share mean.
 Do you know what it is?
 If not, you should definitely visit Edinburgh Whisky Experience.

-That is a tour for adults only, though minors also can go on this tour, obviously can’t participate in the whisky tasting.
+This is a tour for adults only, though minors also can come, however, obviously, they can’t participate in the whisky tasting.

 5. Edinburgh Dynamic Earth

 I was so impressed by Edinburgh Dynamic Earth that I wrote a separate post about it!
 It is a must-visit, especially if you have kids (and even if you don’t have any) and you’re interested in the history of our Universe and the Planet Earth.

 6. Royal Yacht Britannia